Argentina–Brazil football rivalry: Pelé–Maradona rivalry

 Nevertheless, the overall discussion around whether Pelé is better than Maradona or vice versa has insofar proved to be a never-ending, contentious dispute.
 Many consider a direct comparison between the players to be ultimately useless, as both players were respectively active during distinct eras and in different leagues.
 The debate between the pair has been described as "the rivalry of their countries in microcosm".

 In regards to third-party recognitions, Pelé was given the title "Athlete of the Century" by the International Olympic Committee.
 In 1999, Time magazine named Pelé one of the 100 Most Important People of the 20th Century.
-He was also elected Football Player of the Century by France's Football Golden Ball Winners, in 1999, as well ass Football Player of the Century and South America Football Player of the Century by the International Federation of Football History & Statistics (IFFHS).
+He was also elected Football Player of the Century by France's Football Golden Ball Winners, in 1999, as well as Football Player of the Century and South America Football Player of the Century by the International Federation of Football History & Statistics (IFFHS).
 For his part, Maradona has been named Best Player of the 20th Century by the Globe Soccer Awards and the best soccer player in World Cup history by The Times, while FourFourTwo regarded him as the Best Football Player of All Time.
 He was also elected as the Greatest Athlete in History by Corriere Dello Sport – Stadio.